waterbycounty

 What's happening with rivers in Sumner County right now?

-Sumner County's primary USGS streamgage on the BLEDSOE CREEK is currently reading 3.95 cubic feet per second — 4% of the long-term mean of 93.03 cfs.
+Sumner County's primary USGS streamgage on the BLEDSOE CREEK has a pipeline snapshot of 3.95 cubic feet per second — 4% of the long-term mean of 93.03 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Sumner County water compare to the Tennessee average?